 I want you to identify both your implicit and explicit expectations in the important areas of your life.
 For example, if you are on a work team:

-- What were you told about the work team in the beginning?
+- What were you told about the team in the beginning?

-- What do people say about your work team?
+- What do people say about your team?

-- How is your work team described around the office?
+- How is your team described around the office?
 By competitors?